Rate this page:

 });

-Without subscribing to the parent event, the inbound call object and its events are not available.
-For outbound calls from the scenario, you create the call object with its events via the call methods, for example:
+Without subscribing to the parent event, the incoming call object and its events are not available.
+For outgoing calls from the scenario, you create the call object with its events via the call methods, for example:

 VoxEngine.addEventListener(AppEvents.Started, () => {